polkadot-fellows/RFCs/text/0008-parachain-bootnodes-dht.md

     // Multiaddresses of the parachain side of the node.
 The list and format are the same as for the `listenAddrs` field of the `identify` protocol. repeated bytes addrs = 2;

-    // Hash of the root node of the trie of the parachain. bytes storageTrieRootHash = 3;

-    // So-called "forkId" of the parachain, which can be found in its chain specification.
-This must be taken into account when constructing the protocol names used by the parachain. optional string forkId = 4;
 };
 ```

-The `storageTrieRootHash` and `forkId` fields can be used in order to calculate the genesis hash of the parachain, which is necessary in order to determine the names of the protocols used by the networking of the parachain.

 The maximum size of a response is set to an arbitrary 16kiB.
 The responding side should make sure to conform to this limit.
-Given that the only variable-length fields are `addrs` and `forkId`, and that `forkId` is normally very small, this is easily achieved by limiting the number of `addrs`.
+Given that the only variable-length field is `addrs`, this is easily achieved by limiting the number of addresses.

 Implementers should be aware that `addrs` might be very large, and are encouraged to limit the number of `addrs` to an implementation-defined value.

 ## Drawbacks

-The `peer_id` and `addrs` fields are in theory not strictly needed, as they could be always equal to the PeerId and addresses of the node being registered as the provider and serving the response.
+The new networking protocol is in theory not strictly needed, as the PeerId and addresses could be always equal to the PeerId and addresses of the node being registered as the provider and serving the response.
 However, the Cumulus implementation currently uses two different networking stacks, one of the parachain and one for the relay chain, using two separate PeerIds and addresses, and as such the PeerId and addresses of the other networking stack must be indicated.
 Asking them to use only one networking stack wouldn't feasible in a realistic time frame.

 ## Testing, Security, and Privacy